How Chattanooga products are supporting neurological rehabilitation

 A Chattanooga Center of Excellence (CoE) is a facility recognized for its contribution to the improvement of patient rehabilitation.
 Recognition can be earned on the basis of clinical practice, educational initiatives or expertise, or clinical research in the fields of sport rehabilitation and orthopaedics, pain management, neurology, or long-term care.
 All Chattanooga Centers of Excellence have expertise in one or more Chattanooga physical medicine modalities or technologies.

 Our latest CoE is Spain’s DACER clinic.
 Based in Madrid, DACER is a rehabilitation center specializing in the treatment of adults and children with neurological injuries.
-Using products supplied by DJO Spain, it helps its patients to make what many people might consider to be small steps, but which they experience as massive gains.
+Using products supplied by Enovis Spain, it helps its patients to make what many people might consider to be small steps, but which they experience as massive gains.

 The DACER team receiving their Chattanooga Center of Excellence Certificate